Hrodebert17/LibraryDatabase/readme.md

 ```

 #### How to quit.
-in order to quit the program you will just have to type the key "Q"
+In order to quit the program you have to type the key "Q".